top of page

 Pennywell Farm things to do with the kids in Devon wet weather

-We were looking for a ‘main’ activity for our February half term and Pennywell Farm had been cropping up on my Facebook newsfeed for a while, with lots of acquaintances raving about their experiences and recommending it as a great family day out.
+We were looking for a ‘main’ activity for the school holidays and Pennywell Farm had been cropping up on my Facebook newsfeed for a while, with lots of acquaintances raving about their experiences and recommending it as a great family day out.

-Based in rural Devon but within easy reach of the Devon Expressway A38 near Buckfastleigh, Pennywell Farm is an award-winning visitor attraction targeting families with younger children aged up to around 12 (in my opinion.)
+Based in rural Devon but within easy reach of the Devon Expressway A38 near Buckfastleigh, Pennywell Farm is an award-winning visitor attraction targeting families with younger children aged up to around 12 (in my opinion - but the animal handling will appeal to all ages.)

 As the name suggests, Pennywell Farm is indeed a farm – and with so many animals to see, pet and hold!
-So it’s one for the animal lovers, and those not so animal-mad may leave converted (as in the case of our 8 year old who initially only wanted to go for the Go Karts but left asking if we could get a rabbit!)
+So it’s one for the animal lovers, and those not so animal-mad may leave converted (as in the case of our 8 year old who initially only wanted to go for the play areas but left asking if we could get a rabbit!)

-That said, once paid up, there’s little in the way of expensive extras with train/tractor rides, go karts (age 8+), trampolines, bouncy slides, several live shows and animal petting firmly included in the upfront price – plenty to justify the cost.
+That said, once paid up, there’s little in the way of expensive extras with train/tractor rides, trampolines, a huge outdoor play fort with slides (new for 2024), several live shows and animal petting firmly included in the upfront price – plenty to justify the cost.
 Only animal feed (£2) and the odd coin-operated activity (e.g. mini golf and shooting) were extra.

 You can spend several hours or even the whole day at Pennywell with a packed daily timetable of activities to keep you going – lamb feeding, miniature pig racing, egg collecting, pond dipping, magic shows and all sorts.